moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

     ![Adding references and synonyms for the glossary term ](navigating_metis_ui_how_to_guide/add_glossary_term.png)

-    Adding references and synonyms for the glossary term
+    <figcaption align = "center"> Adding references and synonyms for the glossary term  </figcaption>

     > Metis enables you to add rich formatting to glossary term.
 For example, you can add `bold`, `underline`, or `italic` formatting to the text.
 You can also create tables, bulleted lists, or hyperlinks to external resources.
     >